sheeshmohsin/video-transcoding-pipeline-python-ffmpeg/README.md

 The project is organized as follows:

 ```
-video-transcoding-pipeline-python-ffmpeg/
+video-transmuxing-pipeline-python-ffmpeg/
-├── transcoder.py                # Main script to handle transcoding pipeline
+├── transmuxer.py                # Main script to handle transmuxing pipeline
 ├── utils.py                     # Helper functions for FFmpeg commands and core handling
 ├── requirements.txt             # Python dependencies
 ├── README.md                    # Documentation
-└── output/                      # Directory for storing transcoded outputs
+└── output/                      # Directory for storing transmuxed outputs
 ```

-After running the transcoding pipeline, your output directory will be structured like this:
+After running the transmuxing pipeline, your output directory will be structured like this:

 ```
 output/